kauwelab/PolyRiskScore/README.md

 # PRSKB

-The Polygenic Risk Score Knowledge Base is a website and command-line interface designed to facilitate the calculation of polygenic risk scores using genome-wide association studies from the [NHGRI-EBI Catalog](https://www.ebi.ac.uk/gwas).
+The Polygenic Risk Score Knowledge Base (PRSKB) is a website and command-line interface designed to facilitate the calculation of polygenic risk scores using genome-wide association studies from the [NHGRI-EBI Catalog](https://www.ebi.ac.uk/gwas).

 ## Website